 Prices are rising everywhere.

-Even CNN had that headline out of their London Bureau, CNN business.
+Even CNN had that headline out of their London Bureau, CNN Business.

 You know, summer tied to commodities.

-Then we got this new showdown and this pipeline challenge with Russia, and I don't really know what Joe's planning to do about any of this.
+And I don't really know what Joe's planning to do about any of this.

-In New York City, we have a report, restaurants can find staff, just like in other places in the country due to Democrats' unemployment benefits.
+Restaurants can't find staff just like in other places in the country due to Democrats' unemployment benefits.

-Fifty dollars if you'll sit for an interview for a McDonald's job down in Florida.
+$50 if you'll sit for an interview for a McDonald's job down in Florida.

-Yeah, one uh one interesting piece came out from Bloomberg, stay-at-home Americans so the White House angst on the job miss because they're getting paid around what they would get paid if they were working or even more.
+Stay-at-home Americans so the White House angst on the job miss because they're getting paid around what they would get paid if they were working or even more.

 That does not incentivize people to get back to work.

-And when you look at now the rising costs of energy, with the rising cost of energy comes the rising cost of everything.
+And when you look at now the rising costs of energy with the rising cost of energy comes the rising cost of everything.

-It shouldn't be hard for people to figure out.
+This shouldn't be hard for people to figure out.

 None of this is good.